tinode/snowflake/README.md

 # Snowflake

 Yet another Golang implementation of Twitter's Snowflake.
+This implementation is used by https://github.com/tinode/chat and as such it's up to date and supported.

 ## Performance